hmis-tools/hmis-api-server/docs/API.md

 OpenHMIS API Reference Documentation
 ====================================

-_(Note: The latest development version of this documentation is always available [on GitHub](https://github.com/PCNI/OpenHMIS/blob/feature-compass_schema/docs/API.md).)_
+_(Note: The latest development version of this documentation is always available [on GitHub](https://github.com/PCNI/OpenHMIS/blob/feature-xml/docs/API.md).)_

 The OpenHMIS API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that works as you would expect if you are familiar with other RESTful APIs.

+Requests bodies send and receive either JSON or XML representations of objects.
+The examples in this document are all given in JSON, but the HTTP header `Content-Type` should be used to designate the format for data carried in a request, and the `Accept` header used to designate desired format of the response.
+Thus, header pairs will either be
+this:

+    Content-Type: application/json
+    Accept: application/json

+or this:

+    Content-Type: application/xml
+    Accept: application/xml

+(Theoretically, a request could name different formats for sent and received data, but we assume you're not writing insane software.)

-Requests to URLs returns JSON objects.
-For intermediate URLs, these objects are lists, and the contents of the list are sub-objects of whatever type would be fetched by extending the URL with the natural next component.
+For intermediate URLs, the objects being represented are lists, and the contents of the list are sub-objects of whatever type would be fetched by extending the URL with the natural next component.
 For example, assuming that `http://hmis.example.com/openhmis/` is the API services base, then a GET request to

         http://hmis.example.com/openhmis/api/v3/clients